abhishek12m/RideBuff-Car-Wash/README.md

-# RideBuff - A Car washing Management service app
+# RideBuff - A Car Washing Management Service App

 ## Live Link
-Experience the app live: [Car Wash App](https://ridebuff-car-wash.netlify.app/)
+Experience the app live: [RideBuff Car Wash App](https://ridebuff-car-wash.netlify.app/)

 ## Overview
 RideBuff offers a hassle-free solution for on-site car washing services, enabling users to book a professional wash at their convenience—be it at home, the office, or any preferred location.
 With a straightforward sign-up process and easy-to-use interface, users can schedule a wash, manage their car and payment details, and enjoy a clean car without any stress.